If you’re thinking about going with WordPress.com, you might want to know how it measures up against other website builders in our 2023 research:

-We have a full detail breakdown of the cost of setting up a WordPress website here: “How much should a website costs“.
+We have a full detail breakdown of the cost of setting up a WordPress website here: “How much does a web site cost“.

 “No, it’s not the most user-friendly website builder – WordPress is harder to set up compared to any drag-and-drop website builder.”

 If you’ve got the time and put in the effort then, yes, you could set up a WordPress website on your own.
-But if you’re not a techie, be prepared for a fair share of hair-pulling and computer-bashing moments if you attempt to do so.
+However, hosting providers like Bluehost offer 1-click WordPress installation and automatic WordPress updates, saving you all the hassle!

 On the other hand, a drag-and-drop website builder literally takes less than one minute to set up – you simply sign up and choose a plan, then you’re ready to build your website!